AndrewStanton94/impress.js/README.md

     `forms.html` contains a demo of a presentation with a form and a live chart of the results.

+    There is also a forms view for lightweight clients, it can be triggered by the key 'f' or by the URI parameter 'formsview'; the resulting page's URI can be given to clients as a "clicker".

     Todo: this needs to be refactored, made reusable, and packaged somehow.

 ### impress.js API changes